Shynixn/ShyGUI/docs/wiki/docs/gettingstarted.md

 /shygui open my_first_menu
 ```

-Or if you added a custom command:
+Or if you added a custom command: (you need to restart your server after changing a custom command)
 ```
 /mymenu
 ```